 - Vertical Banded Gastroplasty.
 An early form of gastric banding surgery, this procedure provided substantial weight loss for the majority of patients with few complications.
 Over time, however, many gained back much of the weight while others complained of increased appetite.
 Doctors usually traced these problems to an interruption in the staple line, although it was also possible that the scar tissue obstructed the stapled stomach or the plastic band eroded over time.
-Other side effects from this procedure included:
+Other side effects from this procedure include:

 - Upset stomach

 - Stomach pain